sbealer/analyst-employment-test/README.md

 6. Provide the `customer_id` of the customer who has the greatest number of purchases.

-7. Provide a column chart showing revenue per year with X axis being year, Y axis being revenue.
+7. Provide a screenshot of a column chart showing revenue per year with X axis being year, Y axis being revenue.

-8. A bar chart showing employee_id and salary sorted by salary least to greatest.
+8. Provide a screenshot of a bar chart showing employee_id and salary sorted by salary least to greatest.

-9. A bar chart showing employee_id and total hours worked on all projects sorted least to greatest.
+9. Provide a screenshot of a bar chart showing employee_id and total hours worked on all projects sorted least to greatest.

 ###Extra credit: